charrmountain/Code-Quiz/psuedocode.md

    button- 4.
 Numbers"

-each button needs to be assigned a wrong and right value there are in this question to be assigned 3 rights and 1 wrong answer. question 1{
+each button needs to be assigned a wrong and right value there are in this question to be assigned correct question 1{
-    button1:true
-    button2:true
-    button3:false
-    button4:true
+    button1:false
+    button2:false
+    button3:true
+    button4:false

 when answer wrong button
-timer gets -15 seconds
+timer gets -10 seconds

-user refreshes page every time questions get answered alert saying "wrong!" or "correct!" on the bottom of the question for 1 second.
+user gets next questions page every time questions get answered

+alert saying "wrong!" or "correct!" on the bottom of the question for 1 second.

 question 2: